-A subscription-based video app that is used exclusively with iFit compatible cardio machines.
+A subscription-based video app that is used exclusively with iFit compatible cardio machines (like the treadmill, ellipical, bikes, etc).
 Classes are led by coaches who lead the workout, motivation you and automatically adjust your speed and incline, which means there is no cheating!
 (Although you can override the workout at any time.)
 There are tons and tons of workouts filmed all over the world in exotic locations plus studio classes that feel like you’re in a boutique studio.
+(And indoor cycling for bikes that are connected).
 You join programs and assign them to a calendar and when you hop on your machine the day’s workout is waiting for you.

 What does it cost?

 I am pretty sure if you purchase any iFit compatible machine you get a free year.
 Otherwise it’s $15 a month or $180 a year for a single membership.